 Compulsory coursework assignments throughout the period of studies will be added to students' portfolios.
-These portfolios will be compiled during year 3 in order to further equip students for applying for work.
 Scientific working methods provide an analytical and reflective approach in the practical applications and the project work with a particular focus on the main area of informatics.
 In the programme's advanced courses, students should be able to independently identify and resolve problems and carry out project tasks within set frameworks.
 The technology courses are carried out based on a sustainability perspective, taking economic, social and environmental responsibility.